Trump’s budget boosts HIV funding at home, slashes global outlays

 A number of HIV/AIDS activists praised the domestic funding increases, but others decried the reduction in funding to fight the global HIV pandemic, as well as proposed cuts to Medicare and Medicaid.

-“While the Trump budget includes several budget cuts that we cannot support, ending HIV is something we can all support,” said Carl Schmid, deputy executive director of The AIDS Institute.
+“While the Trump budget includes several budget cuts that we cannot support, ending HIV is something we can all support,” Carl Schmid, deputy executive director of the AIDS Institute, said.
 Schmid called for Congress to appropriate the requested HIV/AIDS funding despite the other cuts: “This opportunity is too important to squander.”

 But Staley predicted that proposed cuts to government health care programs will work against the Ending the HIV Epidemic program.

 Kates of the Kaiser Family Foundation agreed with some of Staley’s concerns.
-She said proposed cuts to the President’s Emergency Plan for AIDS Relief (PEPFAR) and The Global Fund, which fund treatment and prevention in poor countries, could work against the most well-intentioned domestic efforts to end the HIV/AIDS epidemic.
+She said proposed cuts to the president’s Emergency Plan for AIDS Relief and The Global Fund, which fund treatment and prevention in poor countries, could work against the most well-intentioned domestic efforts to end the HIV/AIDS epidemic.

-“With infectious disease, pulling back resources historically has led to increase in infectious disease,” Kates said.
+“With infectious disease, pulling back resources historically has led to increase in infectious disease,” she said.
 “The virus doesn’t operate in the way of seeing those borders or boundaries.”